Ukrainian Women's Congress: Overview

-More than 500 active successful women and men from politics, business, civil society and media stood up for ensuring gender equality in the different sectors of Ukrainian society, seeing it as an essential element for ensuring the sustainable development of Ukraine.
+More than 500 active women and men from politics, business, civil society and media stood up for ensuring gender equality in the different sectors of Ukrainian society, seeing it as an essential element for ensuring the sustainable development of Ukraine.

 The event’s goal is to unite society around the idea of equal opportunities and rights for women and men, and to become the permanent space for gender policy implementation in different sectors.

 National leaders, Ukrainian and foreign members of parliaments, representatives of international organizations, local authorities, Ukrainian and foreign experts took part in the discussions.

 2017

 The first Ukrainian Women’s Congress took place on 22–23 November 2017 with the support of Equal Opportunities inter-party caucus.